University of Notre Dame Hydroelectric Plant

 Approach

-The project has a 50’ deep excavation adjacent to a run-of-river dam.
-The plant is entirely covered by what will be a new city park and education station illustrating the history of power generation on the St. Joseph River and its importance to the industry of South Bend, Indiana.
+The project has a 50-ft. deep excavation adjacent to a run-of-river dam.
+The plant is entirely covered by a city park and education station illustrating the history of power generation on the St. Joseph River and its importance to the industry of South Bend, Indiana.

-Approximately two miles of medium-voltage cabling connect this project directly to the campus electrical grid.
-Routing was done jointly with a new AEP Utility project and numerous features road and waterway crossings, pull boxes, directional boring, open-cut excavation, and vaults for switching.
+Approximately two miles of medium-voltage cabling connects this project directly to the campus electrical grid.
+Routing was done jointly with a new AEP Utility project and features road and waterway crossings, pull boxes, directional boring, open-cut excavation, and vaults for switching.

-A semi-recessed maintenance building providing access to the cleaning screens, bypass channels and hydro-plant switchgear was also part of the project design.
+A semi-recessed maintenance building that provides access to the cleaning screens, bypass channels, and hydro-plant switchgear was also part of the project design.
 KFI also provided construction administration, start-up, and commissioning services.

 Outcome

-The completed plant is scheduled to provide 11% of campus electricity.
+The completed plant provides 11% of campus electricity.
 The project is believed to be the first in the nation to deploy a new, ‘bulb’-type turbine developed by Voith Hydro, a leading manufacturer of underwater power generation machinery.